Private WebSocket

 Because listeners are managed using an internal array,

-calling this will change the position indices of any
+calling this will change the position indexes of any

 listener registered after the listener being